-I am Professor and Associate Department Head of Electrical and Computer Engineering at Carnegie Mellon University.
+I am Professor of Electrical and Computer Engineering at Carnegie Mellon University.
 (My official webpage.)
 My research interests include computer architecture, reconfigurable computing and high-level hardware description and synthesis.
 I am affiliated with CALCM and CSSI.
 I received my Ph.D. in EECS from MIT in 2000 (S.M., 1994).
 I received my B.S. in EECS from UC Berkeley in 1992.
 I am an IEEE Fellow (2013).

-I have open office hours between 11 and 12 on Wednesdays.
+In the Spring 2014 semester, I have open office hours between 11 and 12 on Wednesdays.

 - The 3rd Workshop on the Intersections of Computer Architecture and Reconfigurable Logic (CARL 2013) (co-located with MICRO 2013)